DerGuru/The-Resonant/New Chapters/Part2/P2-05_Scouting_the_Mill.md

 *Or it could be someone else who found her first.
 Be careful.*

 They moved deeper into Mill-4, following Milo's directions toward a specific building.
-The streets were quiet in an unnatural way—not peaceful, just empty.
+The streets were quiet in an unnatural wayï¿½not peaceful, just empty.
 Jason spotted evidence of recent occupation: fresh graffiti tags, scattered belongings, the remains of a cooking fire still warm.

 "People live here," he said quietly.

 "People hide here," Lina corrected.
 "There's a difference."

-The building Milo led them to looked marginally more stable than its neighbors—a former flour mill, five stories of brick and broken windows.
+The building Milo led them to looked marginally more stable than its neighborsï¿½a former flour mill, five stories of brick and broken windows.
 The loading dock door was rusted shut, but a side entrance stood slightly ajar.

 Jason felt something shift in the resonance around them.
 Not hostile, but... watchful.